crowddynamics/crowddynamics/docs/source/sections/motion.rst

 System of differential equations
 --------------------------------
-Social force model uses consists of real contact forces and hypothetical adjusting, social forces and random fluctuation to simulate crowd motion.
+Social force model consists of real contact forces and fictitious adjusting, social forces and random fluctuation to simulate crowd motion.

 Law's of motion are given as system of differential equations